code-423n4/2022-05-alchemix/README.md

 ### Automated Market Operator
 #### TransmuterConduit.sol (43 loc)
-A helper contract for admins to move funds between TransmuterV1 and TransmuterV2 during the protocol upgrade.
+A helper contract for admins to move funds between transmuters and the AMO.
 #### EthAssetManager.sol (724 loc)
 An automated market operator to ensure peg stability on alETH and ETH.
 #### ThreePoolAssetManager.sol (1040 loc)